sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_logging.md

 The first top-level scoped logger is typically `"server"`, since most logging is related to server initialization and service-level logging - the name of the service itself is already logged as part of the [`Resource` field](https://opentelemetry.io/docs/reference/specification/logs/data-model/#field-resource) provided during initialization.

 Background jobs, etc. can have additional top-level loggers created that better describe each components.

-### Basic conventions

-- The logger parameter should either be immediately after `ctx context.Context`, or be the first parameter.
-- In some cases there might already be a `log` module imported.
-Use the alias `sglog` to refer to `github.com/sourcegraph/log`, for example `import sglog "github.com/sourcegraph/log"`.
-- When testing, provide [test loggers](#testing-usage) for improved output management.

 ### Sub-loggers